Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Introduction

 This misalignment stems largely from the limitations of prevailing training paradigms.
 Current approaches, including Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL)~\cite{DBLP:journals/corr/abs-2412-05265}, predominantly optimize for semantic alignment, maximizing the likelihood of generating clinically plausible text conditioned on visual encodings.
-While effective for linguistic fluency, these objectives lack explicit mechanisms to penalize violations of physical laws.
-Consequently, models often generate professionally phrased reports that contradict the actual visual evidence, such as hallucinating lesions or misplacing organs.
-They essentially master complex medical terminology while failing to perceive the geometric reality of the scan accurately.
+While effective for linguistic fluency, these objectives lack explicit mechanisms to penalize violations of geometric constraints.
+Consequently, models often generate professionally phrased reports that contradict the actual visual evidence.
+They essentially master complex medical term while failing to perceive the geometric constraints of the scan accurately.
 Given the need for such strict geometric verification, RL methods~\cite{DBLP:journals/corr/SchulmanWDRK17}, specifically Group Relative Policy Optimization (GRPO)~\cite{DBLP:journals/corr/abs-2402-03300} presents an ideal optimization framework.
 Unlike standard supervision that relies on likelihood maximization, GRPO enables the model to learn directly from objective feedback signals.
 This mechanism is particularly effective for instilling geometric awareness, as it allows us to define and enforce explicit constraints that the model must satisfy.